ruchabhange/argocd-module/README.md

 <summary>Answer</summary></br>

 - Deploy the application using ArgoCD
-- Set the replica count of web-frontend deployment to 2 by editing the web-frontend deployment manually, now check the sync status of the app it will show OutOfSync due to replica count changed for web-frontend deployment
+- Set the replica count of web-frontend deployment to 2 by editing the web-frontend deployment manually, now check the sync status of the app it will show OutOfSync due to replica count changed for web-frontend deployment.
 - Update the application with diffing configuration

 ```yaml